javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 PHP, Java, C, Perl, Ruby give exactly the same result, because they are based on the same numeric format.
 ```

 Can we work around the problem?
-Sure, there's a number of ways:
+Sure, there're a number of ways:

 1. We can round the result with the help of a method [toFixed(n)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed):